electro-smith/DaisyExamples/pod/Encoder/README.md

 Turning the Encoder cycles through which LED/color is active.

-Clicking the Encoder resets to LED 1 Red (on press).
+Clicking the Encoder sets LEDs to OFF (color 5) on press.

 # Code snippet
 ```cpp